-It will come as no surprise that proper nutrition can help to prevent neuropathy and manage the condition in those who already have it.
+It will come as no surprise that one of the most effective home remedies for nerve pain is proper nutrition, which help to prevent neuropathy and manage the condition in those who already have it.

 The most well-advised practices, outside of nutritional supplementation, are those which are widely advocated for the management of diabetes.
 Sugar cravings can be controlled by reducing the sugar in one’s diet a little at a time.

 Many diabetic individuals occasionally enjoy a sweet dessert; this isn’t a self-destruct button, but avoiding complex carbohydrates (bread, pasta, rice) is highly advised, as is replacing some of the “sweet” in a dessert with unsaturated fats instead.

 Cravings can be further controlled by restricting sweet foods to meals with a variety of flavors, rather than making them stand-alone snacks.
 A neuropathy diet focuses on eating more seafood and shellfish, more vegetables, and high-quality proteins: nuts, beans and legumes, cheese, and unsweetened yogurt are a few good examples.

 Healthy eating is another popular home remedy which consists of portion control and proper intake of carbohydrates.
 It is common knowledge that people must consume a healthy diet in order to remain healthy and live longer.
 This will help to prevent various types of conditions, not just neuropathy.